LunaSare/spring2023-data-science/lectures/lecture_phylogenies.md

 ```

 - If tip labels are truncated, give more plotting space with the function `xlim()`
-- `xlim()` requires two numbers, start and end of x axis.
-Giving an `NA` will let R choose the default xlim:
+  - `xlim()` requires two numbers, specifying the start and end of the x axis.
+  - specifying an `NA` will let R choose the default limit for the axis:
 ```r
 ... +
   xlim(NA,20)